gitlabhq/gitlabhq/doc/release/monthly.md

 ## Take weekend and vacations into account

-Ensure that there is enough time to incorporate the findings of the release candidate, etc.
+The time is measured in weekdays to compensate for weekends.
+Do things on time to prevent problems due to rush jobs or too little testing time.
+Make sure that you take into account vacations of maintainers.

 ## Create an overall issue and follow it